Loch Ryan: Second World War

 The comedian Tony Hancock had a connection with Air Sea Rescue during World War II.
-He enlisted with the Royal Air Force on 7 September 1942 and volunteered for aircrew but failed on his eye sight.
+He enlisted with the Royal Air Force on 7 September 1942 and volunteered for aircrew but failed on his eyesight.
 He was then transferred to the RAF Regiment and after 2 months he was redirected to the transit office in Blackpool where he was given the opportunity to train as a wireless operator.
 He failed on a four words a minute test and was subsequently posted to Stranraer in Scotland.

 RAF Wig Bay is situated five miles north of Stranraer on the West shore of Loch Ryan and it is to here that Hancock was assigned to the Marine Craft Section.
 His principal duties appear to have been the custody of a heap of coal and a boiler house.
 So he made the decision to endow himself with the title of "fuel controller" and hung a sign stencilled by himself to that effect on the door of his hut.
 He was also responsible for the lighting of fires in the Nissen huts.

 There he did his comedy feeling that show business could provide the only escape from the icy hell of RAF Wig Bay in wintertime where it was so cold the men literally slept in their uniforms.
 Everyone shaved fully dressed he remembered, you stood in ablutions at seven thirty in the morning singing "the whiffenpoof Song" in the boots you had been wearing in bed.
 The summer of 1944 found him finally assigned to no. 9 gang show unit posted overseas.